Oky-period-tracker/periodtracker/docs/setup.md

 These files are untracked so each country change these without needing to make changes to this core repo, and to keep the firebase details private.

-If you are setting up this project for the first time, you will need to set up firebase you will need to create your own [Firebase](https://console.firebase.google.com/) Project.
-Alternatively, request these files from whoever has access to your firebase project.
+If you are setting up this project for the first time, you will need to set up firebase you will need to create your own [Firebase](https://learn.buildfire.com/en/articles/2060582-how-to-set-up-your-firebase-certificates-for-ios-and-android) Project.
+Alternatively, if you are taking over a project, request these files from whoever has access to your firebase project.

 You will need to enter your application id / bundle id.
 The values of these ids can be edited in these files:

 - APPLICATION_ID for android: `/packages/mobile/android/gradle.properties`
 - PRODUCT_BUNDLE_IDENTIFIER for iOS: `/packages/mobile/ios/release.xcconfig`

 You will need to have 2 apps via the [firebase console](https://console.firebase.google.com/), within your new project.
 An iOS app and Android app, for the react native app.
-Download the config files for each app and place them in the correct location, as listed above.
+Download the config files for each app and place them in the correct location, the steps can be found [here](https://learn.buildfire.com/en/articles/2060582-how-to-set-up-your-firebase-certificates-for-ios-and-android).

 For the CMS, go to:
 `Project settings > Service accounts > Firebase Admin SDK > Generate new private key`

 This will automatically download a json file, rename this as `firebase-config.json` and save it in the /cms folder as listed above.

+# Push notifications
+You will need to enable push notifications so that users can send and receive notifications from the CMS.
+Follow the steps above to make sure everything is correctly configured.
+For Apple you will need to make sure you have added the [Apple Push Notificatios](https://learn.buildfire.com/en/articles/5760994-how-to-set-up-your-apple-push-notification-key-for-your-ios-firebase-certificate).